-When I was a second-year student at JKUAT in 2008, I discovered the Kenya National Library in Upperhill, Nairobi.
-And wow!
-It became one of my go-to places for years to come.
+When I was a second-year student at JKUAT in 2008, the Kenya National Library in Upper Hill, Nairobi, became the focal point of my life.
+I'd go there to read and relax, and it was then that I learnt about the Arab-Israeli conflicts.

-The first was a heavy one about the lives of all American presidents up to George W. Bush.
-One thing I learnt from it is that Franklin Roosevelt became more sensitive to the problems of other people after polio struck him.
+I also read a tome about American presidents, from George Washington to George W. Bush, and learnt that Franklin Roosevelt became more sensitive to the problems of other people after he was stricken with polio.

 We reached Kiserian Town and boarded a bus bound for Nairobi City.
-On reaching the city, we did a few things including having our shoes polished till they shone like diamonds.
+Upon arrival, we made a few quick stops, including having our shoes polished till they shone like diamonds.
 Then we boarded another bus.

-We alighted at Jomo Kenyatta International Airport, went through a clearance process that included having our bodies and bags checked, and then boarded a plane bound for Mombasa, a city in coastal Kenya.
+We alighted at Jomo Kenyatta International Airport and went through a clearance process that included having our bags checked using sophisticated machines.
+Then we boarded a plane bound for Mombasa, a city on the coast.

-The plane, a Kenya Airways Fokker 50, looked heavenly on the inside.
-And I noted most passengers were white people - how civilized!
+The plane, a Kenya Airways Fokker 50, looked heavenly on the inside; I was used to riding in buses with shabby interiors.
+I also noted most of the passengers in the plane were white people.
+How civilized!

-But the plane didn't fly directly to Mombasa.
-It made a stop in Malindi, a town also in coastal Kenya.
-And on the flight from Malindi to Mombasa, I saw some rivers flow into the Indian Ocean.
+But we didn't fly directly to Mombasa.
+We made a stop in Malindi, a town on the coast as well.
+On the flight from Malindi to Mombasa, I saw some rivers flow into the majestic Indian Ocean.

-We arrived in Mombasa at midday.
-Among the things we did there were cruising on a ferry, taking photos by the seashore and touring Fort Jesus.
-Then we went back to the airport to catch a flight back to Nairobi.
+We landed at Moi International Airport, Mombasa, at around midday.
+Among the activities we did in the city that day were riding on a ferry, touring Fort Jesus and taking photos by the seashore before catching a flight back to Nairobi.

-Although Mombasa is very far from home, we made it back before the day ended.
-I remember Uncle Ndonga asking me whether we had flown in a plane when we passed by Mum's shop at night that day.
-We had for sure.
+Mombasa is far from home, but we made it back before the day ended.
+I remember Uncle Ndonga asking me if we had flown in a plane when we passed by Mum's shop in Kiserian Town on our way back.
+We had.

 ---------------------------------------------------------------------